iwubcode/OpenTrackDSUServer/README.md

 Please go to their [github](https://github.com/opentrack/opentrack) to get more information on how to configure and use OpenTrack.

 OpenTrack should be running with its output set to "UDP over network".
-To match the default settings of this project, you will need to click wrench icon and chanage the the ip to "127.0.0.1".
+To match the default settings of this project, you will need to click the wrench icon and change the the ip to "127.0.0.1".
 Alternatively, you can modify this application's json configuration.

 ## DSU Clients